Hats-Protocol/hats-protocol/README.md

 Toggle contracts have authority to switch the `hat.active` status of a Hat, such as from `active` to `inactive`.
 When a Hat is inactive, it does not have any wearers (i.e., the balance of its previous wearers' is changed to 0).

 Any address can serve as a Hat's toggle.
-As with eligibility contracts, there are two categories of toggles within Hats Protocol:
+As with eligibility modules, Hats Protocol supports two categories of toggle modules:

-1. **Mechanistic toggle** are logic contracts that implement the `IHatsToggle` interface, which enables the Hats contract to *pull* Hat active status by calling `checkToggle` from within the `Hats.balanceOf` function.
-Mechanistic toggle enable instantaneous deactivation (or reactivation) based on pre-defined toggle, such as timestamps ("this Hat expires at the end of the year").
+1. **Mechanistic toggles** are logic contracts that implement the `IHatsToggle` interface, which enables the Hats contract to _pull_ a Hat's active status by calling `checkToggle` from within the `Hats.balanceOf` function.
+Mechanistic toggle enable instantaneous deactivation (or reactivation) based on pre-defined logic, such as timestamps ("this Hat expires at the end of the year").
 2. **Humanistic toggles** are either EOAs or governance contracts.
-To deactivate (or reactivate) a Hat, humanistic toggles must *push* updates to the Hats contract by calling `Hats.toggleHatStatus`.
+To deactivate (or reactivate) a Hat, humanistic toggles must _push_ updates to the Hats contract by calling `Hats.toggleHatStatus`.

-Unlike admins, toggles are explicitly set as addresses, not Hats.
+Unlike admins, toggle modules are explicitly set as addresses, not Hats.

 <p align="right">(<a href="#documentation-top">back to contents</a>)</p>